aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.wmf.objects/wmftextout/_index.md

 url: /python-net/aspose.imaging.fileformats.wmf.objects/wmftextout/
 ---

-The META_EXTTEXTOUT record outputs text by using the font, background<br/>                color, and text color that are defined in the playback device context.<br/>                Optionally, dimensions can be provided for clipping, opaquing, or both.
+**Summary:** The META_EXTTEXTOUT record outputs text by using the font, background<br/>                color, and text color that are defined in the playback device context.<br/>                Optionally, dimensions can be provided for clipping, opaquing, or both.

 **Module:** [aspose.imaging.fileformats.wmf.objects](/imaging/python-net/aspose.imaging.fileformats.wmf.objects/)